Barry1701/remeskin.com/README.md

 ### 🖼️ Liked Posts Page
 This screenshot displays the **Liked Posts Page** of the Remeskin platform, where users can view the posts they have liked.

-- **Search Bar**: Located at the top, allowing users to search through liked posts by keywords.
 - **Liked Posts Feed**:
   - Displays a series of posts liked by the user, including:
     - A post by "Saoirse28" titled **"Unsure"** with an image of the medication "Equoral" (100 mg) and a description expressing concerns about starting treatment with the medication and seeking advice.